 In the address-aligned mode, the delivery of the payload always starts in the beat following the last byte of the descriptor.
 The first Dword of the payload can appear at any Dword position.
 The client must communicate the offset of the first Dword of the payload on the datapath using the addr_offset[2:0] signal in s_axis_rq_tuser.
-The client must also set the bits in first_be[3:0] to indicate the valid bytes in the first Dword and the bits in last_be[3:0] to indicate the valid bytes in the last Dword of the payload.
+The client must also set the bits in first_be[3:0] to indicate the valid bytes in the first Dword of the payload.

-Figure 3-39: Timing Diagram for a Memory Write Transaction on the Requester Request Interface (Address-Aligned Mode, Interface Width = 64 Bits)
+Figure 3-39: Memory Write Transaction on the Requester Request Interface (Address-Aligned Mode, Interface Width = 64 Bits)

-Figure 3-40: Timing Diagram for a Memory Write Transaction on the Requester Request Interface (Address-Aligned Mode, Interface Width = 128 Bits)
+Figure 3-40: Memory Write Transaction on the Requester Request Interface (Address-Aligned Mode, Interface Width = 128 Bits)